- Is the thermostat turned on and the temperature control properly set?

 This is one way of protecting you from sudden breakdowns in equipment and a reminder that regular maintenance is needed.
-By having a maintenance agreement, depending on the level you choose, you will be reminded of your fall and spring tune-ups, changing of filters, and new information regarding coupons and rewards.
-Also, if your existing equipment is in need of repair or replacement, then your part may be covered or you many get a discount on replacing the new equipment.
+By becoming one of our SAM (Service Agreement Membership) Customers, you will be reminded when it’s time to schedule your fall and spring tune-ups.
+Also, if your existing equipment is in need of repair or replacement, then your part may be covered or you many get a discount on replacing the new equipment.*

 Most companies in the HVAC industry don’t express the need to be there for their customers after installation or service of heating and cooling systems.
 Research a company’s background, ask a friend or neighbor, or see recent work that they have done.
 A good reliable company, like Best Service, will back every part of our work, whether it is through our maintenance agreements or by excellent customer service.
 Remember, you are spending a lot of money on repairs or replacement of equipment and the last thing you want to worry about is if it was done right!

-Depending on the type of filter you have, it might require weekly or monthly replacement.
-It is important to change filters regularly to ensure that the correct air flow is not being restricted, that the germs or dirt are not being recycled into your home preventing the unit from sudden breakdowns and costly repairs.
+It is important to change filters regularly to ensure proper air flow for your system, to prevent germs or dirt from being recycled into your home, and to avoid sudden breakdowns and costly repairs.
+Not all filters are alike.
+Depending on the type of filter you have, you may need to change it more frequently.
 Call us to find out how often to replace your particular type of filter and to see what else you can do to eliminate problems.

 When you are ready to replace your existing equipment, it is good to keep 3 things in mind.
 First, choose a manufacturer that has a good reputation for repairs and maintenance.
 Also, choose a model offering high efficiency equipment to bring you better comfort and to help lower your seasonal energy bills.
 A High Efficient Variable Speed Furnace or Heat Pump is one great way.
 Second, choose the correct equipment size and system for your home.
 Don’t just buy one that is on sale and seems like a great deal, do some research on it or ask the installation representative for more product information.
 Finally, choose a reliable company with excellent customer satisfaction.
 Ask for referrals.
 Remember, this is a one time investment for the next 15 years, choose wisely!